MyTooliT/ICOweb/README.md

 **Note**: The browser must have CORS disabled.
 When using Chrome, run with the flags

 ``--disable-web-security --user-data-dir="<Some Writable Folder>"`` to achieve this.

-# Known Issues
-A Running list of issues and who reported them.
-This will not track every single issue, but rather complete requests/complaints.

-### 2025-04-14 by TT
-Per screen recording, on Firefox, using RevPi.

-- [x] STU & STH MAC do not autofill
-- [x] ADC drawer styling issues (Firefox?): Closing button overlaps inputs
-- [x] Streaming gets choppy after ~10s (might be recording issue)
-- [x] IFT Value is not shown after "stop" button was called
-- [x] Starting a new measurement does not clear the graph screen
-- [x] Starting a new measurement and connecting the stream shows two confused graphs
-- [x] Setting metadata values to 0 should be allowed

 # Planned Features